 Local business support created generous and notable donations, some as high as £50,000, from a range of local businesses, charity and heritage organisations.

-A raffle set up by members of the community through the Save Madeira Terraces Raffle Group Facebook Page received more than 600 prize donations from local businesses.
+A raffle set up by members of the community, through the Save Madeira Terraces Raffle Group Facebook page, received more than 600 prize donations from local businesses.

-How the crowdfunding money will be used
+How we’ll use the crowdfunding money

-All money raised from the crowdfunding campaign, - along with donations made to the restoration fund, are in a secure reserve fund account and will be put towards physical work to restore the Terrace.
+All money raised from the crowdfunding campaign - along with donations made to the restoration fund - are in a secure reserve fund account and will be put towards physical work to restore the Terrace.

 This is because one-off fixed costs do not change, but individual arch restoration costs could reduce considerably if more work is done at one time.